Marquette’s initiative to become a Hispanic-Serving Institution

 Do Marquette’s efforts to recruit Hispanic students come at the expense of recruiting students from other backgrounds?

-No. Marquette is equally committed to recruiting students from all backgrounds, and has also stated a goal of increasing Black student enrollment by 50% over the next five years.
-We hope that some of the recruitment strategies we employ for Hispanic students will help us yield more students from other underrepresented groups.
-Beyond that, an added benefit of achieving the Hispanic Serving Institution designation would give Marquette access to additional federal funding that will benefit all of our students, not just Hispanic students.
+No. Marquette is equally committed to recruiting students from all backgrounds, and has also stated a goal of increasing Black and Native American student enrollment, retention, and support.
+We hope that some of the recruitment and retention strategies we employ for Hispanic/Latinx students will help us yield more students from other underrepresented groups as well.

 Does the university have, or is it considering, quotas for minority students?